 We also often hear from volunteers who initially had worries about clinical trials but after taking part in the study would be happy to return for further ones, and to encourage family and friends to do the same, which is very encouraging to hear!

-for more information on FluCamp, contact our friendly staff on 0207 756 1414 or head to our frequently asked questions page here.
+If you would like to find out more about our previous volunteers, click on our testimonials page here. for more information on FluCamp, contact our friendly staff on 0207 756 1414 or head to our frequently asked questions page here.
 If you would like to sign up and register as a volunteer, please click here.